bbauska/W3Cx-2of5/README.md

 of containers, which makes the overall design brittle and less adaptable.

-In the example below, there are two lists (<ul>) each with a fat border.
-The list on the left is normal - its children contribute to making the <ul> taller and the fat border extends around, enclosing everything correctly.
-But the list items (<li>) on the right are positioned absolutely.
+In the example below, there are two lists (&lt;ul&gt;) each with a fat border.
+The list on the left is normal - its children contribute to making the &lt;ul&gt; taller and the fat border extends around, enclosing everything correctly.
+But the list items (&lt;li&gt;) on the right are positioned absolutely.
 So those list items on the right do not contribute to the height of the parent.
 As a result, it ends up with a height of 0, as if it were empty.
 The fat border just becomes a fat flat